CoinRemitter/woocommerce-wordpress/README.md

 * Low transaction fee

 **Installation**
-1. First you must install woocommerce plugin and activate it.
+1. First you must have to install woocommerce plugin (version 9.0.2) and have to activate it.
 2. Click on the **PLUGIN** option (you will find It In the sidebar).
 3. Then select on **ADD NEW** option (you will find it on the top of the page)
-4. After selecting that option new page will pop up and it shows you different plugins.
-You must click on the search option and type **Coinremitter Crypto Payment Processor**.
+4. Now click on the search option and type **Coinremitter Crypto Payment Gateway**.
 5. After finding the plugin click on the **INSTALL NOW** and Install it.
 6. After the completion of the plugin, click on **ACTIVATE**.
 When you activate our plugin you will see **COINREMITTER** appear in the sidebar.
 7. Congratulations!
 You have successfully installed our plugin on your website.

 **Configuration of Plugin**
-1. Go to the sidebar of WordPress’s admin panel.
+1. Go to the sidebar of wordpress’s admin panel.
 2. Click the **Woocommerce** option and select Settings.
-3. Now, you will need to locate the **Payments** section in the Settings.
+3. Now, you will need to locate the **Payments** section in Settings.
 4. You’ll find a **Coinremitter plugin** there.
 5. Click **Manage** at the end of the same line.
 ![Setup Coinremitter’s WooCommerce plugin](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/configure_1.png)